Casa italiana (Italian House)

 To apply, download and fill out the Casa italiana (Italian House) Application Form.

-- If you are interested in living in the Italian House next Spring 2018 semester, please contact Prof. Trazzi during the Fall 2017 semester.
+- If you are interested in living in the Italian House next Fall 2018 semester, please contact Prof. Trazzi during the Spring 2018 semester.

 WHY LIVE IN THE CASA ITALIANA ?

 Laura Celedón '19: "Living in the Casa has allowed me to further expand my network of Italian-speaking students and Italian students coming directly from Italy.
 By attending events, such as playing board-games, making homemade gnocchi, and inviting other Italian students to the house, my knowledge of Italian culture and language has immensely grown and has given me the necessarily tools and prepared me for studying abroad in Italy."

 Taylor Stroili '18: "I loved having the opportunity to meet students not only from Italy but from other areas of Europe, as well, and practicing the language in addition to learning new ones was a great experience to have!
 I loved our group dinners and movie nights which contributed to the sense of community shared by the students that live there."

 Natalie McNeill '17: "I loved living in the Italian House because I got to practice my language skills with the Italian OSA, play Italian card games, and cook great food.
 I also liked being surrounded by other students who are passionate about languages and liked being able to meet the OSAs from other countries.
 Plus, the house and the bedrooms are beautiful!"

 Ashton Fiucci '15: "I love living in the Casa italiana because the house had formed a great sense of community and learning how to cook Italian food and to play Italian games is a lot of fun."

 Katie Rusnak '15: "I love living in the Casa italiana because not only do I get to perfect my Italian language skills but I also get to experience a small slice of Italian culture on Dickinson's campus."